 Making Your Bedroom a Place to Relax

 It’s week 3 of the 52 week declutter and organize your life challenge.
-This is our last week declutterimg and organizing the master bedroom, closet and bathroom.
+This is our last week decluttering and organizing the master bedroom, closet, and bathroom.

 You may have noticed I changed the name of this series to Organize Your Life.
 I decided to rename it because we are doing more than just decluttering.
 We are also organizing.
 Organize Your Life better describes the goal of this series.
 Let’s get started with this week’s challenge – decluttering and organizing the master bedroom.